yamcs/yamcs/docs/server-manual/services/instance/replication-master.rst

     **Required** One of client or server.

 maxPages (integer)
     The number of pages of the replication file.
 The replication file header contains an index allowing to access the start of each page.
 Thus more pages, the faster is to jump to a given transaction but the larger the header.
 Since seeking a transaction is only performed when a slave connects, it is not critical that the search is very fast.
-The total number of transactions in one file is maxPages * pageSize.
+The total number of transactions in one file is ``maxPages`` times ``pageSize``.
 Default: 500

 pageSize (integer)
     The number of transactions on one page.
 Default: 500